 ERP and IMS Selection Criteria

-Shopping for software can feel like speed-dating with lots of promises and few straight answers.
-To cut through the buzzwords, keep these seven deal-breakers in mind before you swipe right on an ERP or IMS:
+Shopping for software can feel like speed-dating—lots of promises, few straight answers.
+To cut through the buzzwords, keep these seven deal-breakers in mind before you commit to an ERP or IMS:

 Price: Affordability depends on your budget, trial and demo options, and third-party integration costs.
 Factor in implementation, customization, and support costs to understand your true total cost of ownership.